Analysis: Rich country investors returning home

 Japan, where those aged 65 or older make up a quarter of the country's population, offers a prime example of what conservative investors are doing with their money.

 Despite expectations that cheap Japanese money would flood into international markets, domestic investors brought home record amounts of money in February-March.
-Year to date, they repatriated as much as 8.48 trillion yen, compared with 2.56 trillion they took overseas in the same period last year.
+Year to date, they repatriated as much as 8.48 trillion yen ($83 billion), compared with 2.56 trillion they took overseas in the same period last year.

 Globally, pension funds spent the last 14 years expanding their investment frontier overseas, with the weight of domestic stocks in their portfolio falling to 46.5 percent last year from 64.7 percent in 1998, according to a Towers Watson survey.

-But in some parts of the world, the tide may be turning as the share of domestic exposure has either stabilised or risen.
+But in some parts of the world, the tide may be turning as the share of domestic exposure has either stabilized or risen.

 In the United States, home to more than half of global pension assets, the weight of domestic stocks troughed at just above 60 percent in 2011-12; Switzerland and Australia saw a rise from 2011.